preactjs/enzyme-adapter-preact-pure/README.md

 Once the adapter is configured, you can write Enzyme tests for your Preact UI components following the [Enzyme docs](https://airbnb.io/enzyme/).
+The full DOM rendering, shallow rendering and string rendering modes are supported.

 ## Differences compared to Enzyme + React